open-atmos/PySDM/paper/paper.md

 PB has been the architect and lead developer of PySDM v1 with SA as the main co-developer.
 PySDM 1.0 release accompanied PB's MSc thesis prepared under the mentorship of SA.
 MO contributed to the development of the condensation solver and led the development of relevant examples.
-GŁ contributed the initial draft of the aqueous-chemistry extension which was refactored and incorporated into PySDM with help of AJ.
+GŁ contributed the initial draft of the aqueous-chemistry extension which was refactored and incorporated into PySDM under guidance from AJ.
 KG and BP contributed to the GPU backend.
 AT contributed to the examples.
 The paper was composed by SA and PB and is partially based on the content of the PySDM README file and PB's MSc thesis.